-SELPA Desert Mountain Charter SELPA Fiscal Year 2024-25 Document Location: Desert Mountain Charter SELPA Policy Manual: Chapter 18 Direct instructional support provided by program specialist: Not applicable.
-Desc ription: Respective roles of the RLA/ AU: SBCSS assures the preparation and transmission of required special education local plan area reports by accepting regionalized services and program specialist funds and the responsibilities that accompany them to oversee the funding operations of the Desert Mountain Charter SELPA. p Role of the Chief Executive Officer: The SELPA Chief Executive Officer ensures timely transmission of required reports and provides technical assistance to Charter LEAs in completing reports.
-Role of individual LEAs: The Charter SELPA, individually, SELPA to submit timely repo submit required data in o
+Direct instructional support provided by program specialist: Not applicable.

+Respective roles of the RLA/ AU: SBCSS assures the preparation and transmission of required special education local plan area reports by accepting regionalized services and program specialist funds and the responsibilities that accompany them to oversee the funding operations of the Desert Mountain Charter SELPA.

+Executive Officer ensures timely transmission of required reports and provides technical assistance to Charter LEAs in completing reports.

+Role of individual LEAs: The member LEAs of the Desert Mountain Charter SELPA, individually, submit required data in order for the SELPA to submit timely reports.